-1000 de La Gauchetière West, Suite 3100, Montréal (Québec), Canada H3B 4W5
+1000 de La Gauchetière West, Suite 3100, Montréal (Québec) Canada H3B 4W5

-As the Head of Trading (Americas), Mr. Zimmermann is in charge of providing execution services for all products offered by the firm.
+As the Head of Trading (Americas), Mr. Zimmermann oversees providing execution services for all products offered by the Firm.
 This subsequently includes ensuring that a proper customer service is offered to all clients.
 The Head of Trading supervises trading activities as well as all account openings.
 Mr. Zimmermann reports to Eric Hamid (President) and has supervisory responsibilities over APs.